Training

 For executive and manager-specific guidance, see Chain of Responsibility Training for Executives and Managers.

-What does Chain of Responsibility training cover?
+What does CoR training cover?

 Duty holders, reasonable steps, and evidence expectations

 CoR training helps drivers, schedulers, loaders, mechanics, and managers understand the decisions they influence and the safety outcomes those decisions produce.
 The Heavy Vehicle National Law defines specific parties in the logistics network who influence a transport activity and are therefore accountable for safety on the road.

 The HVNL prescribes requirements about heavy vehicle standards, maximum permissible mass and dimensions, securing and restraining loads, preventing drivers exceeding speed limits, and preventing fatigue-related driving.

 Reasonable steps